 Since this program involves body-weight squats only, the challenge can be done anywhere.

 - The squats can be done in the comfort of your home.
 There’s no need for equipment of a gym membership.

-- The progression is structured in a way to make it challenging, but manageable–even for someone who has been away from exercise for a while.
+- The progression is structured in a way to make it challenging, but manageable.

-- This program is a great place to begin for anyone who wants to get into the habit of working out regularly.
+- This program can be a good place to begin for getting in the habit of working out regularly.